Rajat0741/Netflix-Clone/README.md

 # Netflix Clone

-A simple Netflix interface clone created using only HTML and CSS.
+A simple Netflix UI clone created using only HTML and CSS.

 ## Overview